joshi-13/Joshi-sDecks/README.md

 # Joshi's Decks
-A mod that currently adds 4 Decks (more to come soon)
+A mod that adds 4 Decks (more to come soon)

 Art is a placeholder currently